 UNICEF UK employs over 300 people.
 Most are based in Stratford, London, and others work remotely across the UK.

-Below are the details of our Executive Director Mike Penrose and his Executive Team.
+Below are the details of our Interim Executive Director Nick Roseveare and the Executive Team.

 To meet our trustees and find out more about Unicef UK is governed and held accountable, visit our Accountability and Governance page.

 Steven is a chartered accountant who has spent most of his career in the media, advertising and communications sector.
 He joined UNICEF UK from Accenture where he sold and integrated the independent innovation consultancy Happen.
 Prior to this he spent thirteen years within the global communications Group Omnicom Group Inc, starting in London as CFO of a group of digital media and integrated communications businesses.
 In 2011, he moved to South Africa and continued to work with Omnicom businesses taking on the TBWA South Africa CFO role.
 The role involved making acquisitions into the group – two in South Africa and two in Nigeria, establishing a best in class shared services function and a full finance system upgrade.

 During his time in South Africa, he developed the future strategy for a non-profit organisation that provided low cost loans and business support to entrepreneurs that have been refused credit from established lenders, and set up two reading centres in schools.